 The market value of the Series 2020A Bonds as of the Settlement Date may be affected by a variety of factors, including without limitation, general market conditions, the ratings on the Series 2020A Bonds, the financial condition and business operations of KMPA and federal income tax and other laws.
 The market value of the Series 2020A Bonds on the Settlement Date, therefore, could be greater or lesser than the agreed purchase price therefor by the initial purchasers thereof, and the difference could be substantial.
 Neither KMPA nor the Underwriters make any representation as to the market price of the Series 2020A Bonds as of the Settlement Date.
-Except as described in "FORWARD DELIVERY OF THE SERIES 2020A BONDS - Conditions Precedent" herein related to the Bond Purchase Agreement, the Underwriters are obligated to purchase the Series 2020A Bonds from KMPA, regardless of any fluctuation in the market value of the Series 2020A Bond Purchase Agreement and this Official Statement, or after the Escrow Closing Date.
+Except as described in "FORWARD DELIVERY OF THE SERIES 2020A BONDS - Conditions Precedent" herein related to the Bond Purchase Agreement, the Underwriters are obligated to purchase the Series 2020A Bonds from KMPA, regardless of any fluctuation in the market value of the Series 2020A Bonds that may occur after the date of the Bond Purchase Agreement and this Official Statement, or after the Escrow Closing Date.